coleam00/ai-agents-masterclass/README.md

 in this repo, starting with [/1-first-agent/](/1-first-agent) for the first video in the masterclass where I create our very first AI agent!

+Any folder that starts with a number is for a masterclass video.
+The other folders are for other content on my YouTube channel.
+The other content goes very well with the masterclass series (think of it as supplemental material) which is why it is here too!

 The code in each folder will be exactly what I used/created in the accompanying masterclass video.

 <br/>